mizchi/yew-diminished/README.md

 # Yew Diminished

-This is my folk to study rust and wasm-bindgen
+This is my folk to study rust and try to integrate wasm-bindgen, instead of stdweb.

 ---